msomi22/designpatterns/Explanation/README.md

 * Adapter (#)
     - *  Match interfaces of different classes
 * Flyweight
    - * A fine grained instance used for efficient sharing.
+   - * Create large number of similar objects, like 90,000
+   - * To reduce memory usage by sharing objects that are similar in some ways, instead of creating new ones.